Patrick Wessa

 If you are looking for a short bio, here's a text that might be useful in publications:

-Patrick Wessa is an information scientist & statistician (PhD, Institute for Statistics and Econometrics, University of Basel, CH) with a strong interest in information technologies.
+Patrick Wessa is an information science & statistics professor (PhD, Institute for Statistics and Econometrics, University of Basel, CH) with a strong interest in information technologies.
 His research is located at the Leuven Institute for Research on Information Systems (LIRIS, University of Leuven, Belgium) and is mainly focused on multidisciplinary, scientific questions that can be studied through reproducible statistics and information technology.
 His innovations have been made freely accessible through a series of web applications that have become increasingly popular among academics and have been cited in a large number of scholarly articles.
-In recent years, he disseminated his findings through a variety of publication outlets in the domains of software engineering (IJ of Computers, Communication and Control), statistics (Computational Statistics), education (J of E-Learning), and multidisciplinary science (PLoS ONE).
+In recent years, he disseminated his findings through a variety of publication outlets in the domains of software engineering, computational statistics, computer-supported education, and multidisciplinary science.